duckduckgo/duckduckhack-docs/duckduckhack/api-answers/forum-lookup.md

 With the formalities out of the way, let's define the most important element of our Instant Answer - the API call.
 This is a URL to which we'll make a GET request.

 *How do we choose an API?
 Currently, the community can only accept JSON or JSONP APIs.
-Due to DuckDuckGo's [scale](https://duckduckgo.com/traffic.html), APIs must be [free, fast, credible, and reliable](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/backend-reference/api-reference.html#api-criteria).
-If you have a particular API in mind, check out the [API requirements](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/backend-reference/api-reference.html#api-criteria).*
+Due to DuckDuckGo's [scale](https://duckduckgo.com/traffic.html), APIs must be [free, fast, credible, and reliable](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/submitting/checklist.html#do-you-plan-to-use-an-external-data-source).*

 We're just hacking for now, so let's enter our URL for querying the Hacker News Search API: